Extremal independence in discrete random systems: Applications in random graphs

 Let $\HG_{n, k, p}$ be the $k$-uniform binomial random hypergraph with the vertex set $[n]$.
 Recall that every $k$-set from ${[n] \choose k}$ appears as an edge in $\HG_{n, k, p}$ with probability $p$ independently.
 For a set $S\subseteq[n]$ with $|S|< k$ let $X_S$ be the codegree of $S$ in $\HG_{n, k, p}$ (i.e., the number of edges of $\HG_{n, k, p}$ containing $S$).
 In particular, $X_i$ is the degree of a vertex $i$.
 Note that

-In this section, using Theorem \ref{Tmain}, we show that the asymptotic distribution of $\max_S X_S$ is the same as if the variables $X_S$ were independent.
+In this section, using Theorem \ref{Tmain}, we show that, \red{under some assumptions on the parameters $k$ and $p$ (in terms of $n$)}, the asymptotic distribution of $\max_S X_S$ is the same as if the variables $X_S$ were independent.
 For independent random variables, the asymptotic distribution is given by the following lemma. \begin{lemma} Let $d=d(n)\in \Naturals$, $N=N(n) \in \Naturals$, and $p=p(n)\in (0,1)$ satisfy

 If $\xi_1,\ldots,\xi_d$ are $\Bin(N,p)$ independent random variables, then $\left[\max_{i\in[d]}\xi_i-a_n\right]/b_n$ converges in distribution to a standard Gumbel random variable with $a_n$ and $b_n$ defined by